 David is also an emeritus member of the UK's Risk and Security Management Forum.

-David Burrill was awarded an OBE in the 2004 New Years Honours List for services to international security management.
+David was awarded an OBE in the 2004 New Year's Honours List for services to international security management.

 In April 2005, David was honoured by CSO Journal with a Compass Award for visionary leadership, and by ASIS International as the first recipient of its European Leadership Award.

-In November 2005 he became the first foreigner to receive a distinguished achievement award from the Overseas Security Advisory Council of the US Department of State, and is the first foreigner to be granted Alumni status of the distinguished council.
+In November 2005 he became the first foreigner to receive a distinguished achievement award from the Overseas Security Advisory Council of the US Department of State and is the first foreigner to be granted Alumnus status of the distinguished council.